vasilvv/httpbis-alps/draft-vvv-httpbis-alps.md

 If ALPS is successfully negotiated during a TLS handshake for an HTTP/2 connection, the protocol is updated as follows:

-Sending a SETTINGS frame in ALPS supersedes the requirement to send a SETTINGS frame at the beginning of the connection.
+Sending a SETTINGS frame without the ACK flag in ALPS supersedes the requirement to send a SETTINGS frame at the beginning of the connection.
 All settings exchanged via ALPS SHALL be automatically treated as acknowledged.
 Implementations MAY continue to send additional SETTINGS frames over the connection.
 See {{early-data}} for guidance.

 Since settings exchanged through ALPS are always available at the beginning of the connection, HTTP/2 extensions MAY opt to require those to be sent through ALPS.

+Implementations MUST NOT send SETTINGS frames with the ACK flag in ALPS.
+If the peer sends such a frame in ALPS, the receiver MUST treat it as a connection error of type PROTOCOL_ERROR.

 [[OPEN ISSUE: Is SETTINGS in ALPS mandatory or optional?
 Should it be the first frame?]]